jsmeix/cups-backends/README.md

 Usage example:

-Run 'tcpdump' in parallel with the CUPS 'socket' backend.
+Run 'tcpdump' in parallel with the CUPS 'socket' backend to monitor what happens on the network while the socket backend is running.

-Assume the actual_backend_URI of the current print queue is
+Assume the actual backend URI of the current print queue is
 ```
 socket://192.168.101.202:9100
 ```

-The following 'tcpdump' command could be used to monitor what happens when that backend sends the print data to port 9100 at host 192.168.101.202 and store the tcpdump output in /tmp/monitor.pcap
+The following tcpdump command could be used to monitor what happens when that backend sends the print data to port 9100 at host 192.168.101.202 and store the tcpdump output in /tmp/monitor.pcap
 ```